simpleinjector/Blog/content/posts/simple-injector-v5.md

 Resolving unregistered concrete types is a similar case.
 While the ability to resolve and inject unregistered types can be an appealing concept, we have noticed that developers are often tripped over this behavior.
 In the past, we have introduced new verification features (such as the [Short-Circuited Dependencies diagnostic warning](https://simpleinjector.org/diasc)) to help reduce issues but errors still occur.

-Changing this behavior has been long on my radar and is something I discussed with the other contributors even before the release of v4, over three years ago.
+Changing this behavior has been long on my radar and is something I [discussed](https://github.com/simpleinjector/SimpleInjector/issues/377) with the other contributors even before the release of v4, over three years ago.
 Unfortunately, at that time, we were too close to the release of v4 and needed more time to assess the impact to our users.
 That's why we posponed the change to v5.
 Instead, we introduced a switch in v4 that allowed disabling this behavior and started promoting disabling this behavior in the documentation.
 This would allow new users and new projects to use the new settings and existing users to migrate at their own pace.

 With the introduction of v5, we flipped the switch, meaning that resolution of unregistered concrete types is now disabled by default.
 We advise you keep the default behavior as-is and ensure you register all concrete types directly.
 If your current application heavily depends on unregistered concrete types being resolved, you can resore the old behavior by setting `Container.Options.ResolveUnregisteredConcreteTypes` to `true`.
+For more details, check [the documentation](https://simpleinjector.org/ructd).

-For more details, please see [the documentation](https://simpleinjector.org/ructd).
+Another important change that will likely impact you is auto verification.

 ### The container is now automatically verified when first resolved.

-Just as it's a good idea to explicitly register all types up front, we have learned that it is a good idea to trigger container verification automatically on the first resolve.
+Just as it's a good idea to explicitly register all types up front, we have learned that it is a good idea to trigger container verification automatically on first resolve.

 Many developers using Simple Injector don't realize its full potential and forget to call `Container.Verify()`.
 We often see developers run into problems that a call to `Verify()` would have prevented.
 This is why in v5 we decided to automatically trigger full verification including diagnostics when the very first registration is resolved.